RealChillyPalmer/bcKanban/README.md

 ## Installation Instructions/Dependencies:

    #### To install enter terminal and type npm i to install all necessary dependencies.
-Then run the chema file to start server.
+Then run the schema file to start server.

 ## Usage Info: